 Ian McKellen explains why William Shakespeare’s Hamlet is bisexual

-The acclaimed actor spoke about Hamlet’s sexuality as he prepares to take to the stage once again to play the prince of Denmark a full 50 years after he first took on the role.
+The acclaimed actor spoke about Hamlet’s sexuality as he prepared to play the prince of Denmark a full 50 years after he first took on the role.

-“When you come see me you won’t see an old man pretending to be a young man, you’ll see a man pretending to be a prince, pretending to be an intellectual, pretending to be neurotic, pretending to love his mother, pretending to love girls and boys,” Ian McKellen told BBC Radio 4’s Front Row.
+“When you come see me you won’t see an old man pretending to be a young man, you’ll see a man pretending to be a prince, pretending to be an intellectual, pretending to be neurotic, pretending to love his mother, pretending to love girls and boys,” Ian McKellen told BBC Radio 4’s Front Row in June 2021.

 “You didn’t know that was in Hamlet did you?
 It’s there, Rosencrantz to Hamlet: you did love me once,” McKellen said, referring to Hamlet’s childhood friend who is summoned in the play to determine the prince’s mental state.

 Ian McKellen was surprised when he was asked to play Hamlet